-The position is available for a period of 3 years starting from January 2022.
+The position is available for a period of 3 years starting as soon as possible.

 Successful candidate will become a senior member of the project team.
 In close collaboration with the project leader, s/he will identify and record early medieval minuscule texts (“guest texts”/”microtexts”) added to Latin manuscripts before c.
 1000 and will analyze such texts’ codicological contexts.
 S/he is also expected to analyze independently the paleographic characteristics of such texts for the purposes of dating and tracing their provenance, and to systematize relevant data for the project’s database.